swiftlang/vscode-swift/docs/settings.md

 - **Swift: Path**

 This is the folder that the `swift` executable can be found in.
-If this is not set then the extension will look for executables in the $PATH.
+If this is not set then the extension will look for executables in the `$PATH`.
 The extension will also use this setting when looking for other executables it requires like `sourcekit-lsp` and `lldb`.

 - **Swift: Build Arguments**